DFHack modding guide¶

 repository that contains XML files

-describing the contents of the game’s structures.
+describing the layouts of the game’s structures.
 These are complete, but

 difficult to read (for a human).
 The second option is the gui/gm-editor

-script, an interactive data explorer.
-You can run the script while objects like
+interface, an interactive data explorer.
+You can run the script while objects

-units are selected to view the data within them.
-You can also run
+like units are selected to view the data within them.
+Press ? while the

 Familiarising yourself with the many structs of the game will help with ideas immensely, and you can always ask for help in the right places.